The Captains Nest

 What do we offer?

 We offer expertise in providing bespoke, nurturing care and education to offer outstanding, fully inclusive and personalised learning experiences for pupils who are currently not fully accessing the National Curriculum or having their needs met within a mainstream primary school.
-We believe that, with appropriate support, pupils with SEMH can be enabled to accelerate their development and achieve outcomes at least in line with those of their peers.
+We believe that, with appropriate support, pupils with Communication and Interaction needs can be enabled to accelerate their development and achieve outcomes at least in line with those of their peers.

-We have a range of recourses at the school to support your child’s learning and progress: large teaching areas and meeting rooms; a range of creative and traditional teaching resources to engage learning in our children; safe spaces – including soft play and dark room zones; a school swimming pool; large outdoor areas including a playground, a field and outdoor playground equipment; Music and IT equipment including a suite of online learning opportunities and a curriculum and assessment system designed to tailor specific progress and feedback opportunities for the needs of your child.
+We have a range of resources at the school to support your child’s learning and progress with large teaching areas and meeting rooms, a range of creative and traditional teaching resources to engage learning in our children, safe spaces including sensory zones and light and sound zones.
+We have a large outdoor areas including a playground, a field and outdoor playground equipment.
+Children can also access sensory circuits throughout the day as required to support emotional regulation and concentration.
+We have a large selection of music equipment and there is the option for your child to attend Rock Steady music classes.
+All children in Key Stage 2 have their own personal laptop which is used to facilitate our blended learning environment and further engage children in their learning.
+On these devices, we have a suite of online learning opportunities and a curriculum and assessment system designed to tailor specific progress and feedback opportunities for the needs of your child.

 What does the day look like?